Improving the Effectiveness of Local Government

 Client: World Bank, Bihar Department of Panchayati Raj

 IDinsight service: Impact evaluation design

 The Government of Bihar delegates the execution of many of its duties to elected village heads and village councils (“Panchayati Raj Institutions” – PRIs).
 Village leaders have long held a position of power in Indian government, but until 1993, this role was not formalized; Bihar adopted formal guidelines in 2006 for the structure of village government.
 However, many of the obstacles to good governance – lack of training, transparency and resources – remain.

-The Government of Bihar is attempting to strengthen PRIs by providing training to village leaders, information to citizens on their rights and entitlements, and government buildings for each cluster of villages.
-The intervention thus seeks to address both supply- and demand-side challenges.
+The Government of Bihar in an effort to strengthen PRIs provides training to village leaders, information to citizens on their rights and entitlements, and government buildings for each cluster of villages.
+The intervention seeks to address both supply- and demand-side challenges.

 IDinsight designed an impact evaluation to measure the effect of the intervention on the inclusiveness, responsiveness, and accountability of PRIs in six districts of Bihar.
-The matching study compares PRIs in intervention districts with similar PRIs in non-intervention districts with the goal of providing actionable evidence for the Government of Bihar as it chooses interventions to roll out across the state.
+The matching study compared PRIs in intervention districts with similar PRIs in non-intervention districts to provide actionable evidence for the Government of Bihar to inform their decisions for state-wide roll out.